 Top 7 Investment Options For The Common Man

-Here are top seven investment options with varying levels of risk that are considered good investment options:
+Here are the top seven investment options with varying levels of risk that are considered good investment options:

 1. Mutual Funds: